Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

 \section{Introduction}

-This article presents a theoretical framework for the complex and rich phase diagram of the cuprate materials, see Fig.~\ref{fig:cupratepd1}.
+This article presents a theoretical framework for the complex and rich phase diagram of the cuprate materials, see Figs.~\ref{fig:figcross} and \ref{fig:cupratepd1}.

 Already in 1987, Anderson \cite{Anderson87} suggested that `resonating valence bond states' hold the key to the physics of the cuprates.
-Today, there is a well-developed theory of such quantum spin liquid states with complex many-particle entanglement, which host a variety of well-defined particle-like anyonic excitations \cite{QPMbook}.
-But, despite much effort, such states have not shed significant light on the cuprate phase diagram.
+Today, there is a well-developed theory of such gapped quantum spin liquid states with complex many-particle entanglement, which host a variety of well-defined particle-like anyonic excitations \cite{QPMbook}.
+This theory entangles the electron spins, but does not involve any motion of the electron charge, and is therefore a theory of {\it many-boson entanglement.} But needed for the cuprates are quantum states with mobile fermions, and {\it many-fermion entanglement.} The greater complexity of fermionic entanglement has been explored in some recent papers \cite{Lake19,King25}.

+There was much early effort on the structure of spin liquids doped away from the insulating half-filled limit by a density of $p$ holes \cite{LeeWenRMP}.
+Although there were significant advances, a number of difficulties have since become apparent.
+Two prominent difficulties are:\\ ({\it i\/}) In the underdoped `pseudogap' regime (Fig.~\ref{fig:cupratepd1}), angle-dependent magnetoresistance (ADMR) experiments \cite{Ramshaw22,Yamaji24} provide evidence for small hole pockets which can tunnel coherently between the square lattice layers, and such coherent tunneling is not possible by fractionalized charge carriers in a doped spin liquid.\\ ({\it ii\/}) A $d$-wave superconductor with 4 nodal Bogoliubov quasiparticles is indeed obtained by doping a gapless spin liquid.
+But the observed velocities \cite{Chiao00} of these quasiparticles are highly anisotropic, with the velocity perpendicular to the Fermi surface ($v_F$) being much larger than that in the orthogonal direction ($v_\Delta$).

+In this review, we describe theoretical work on two classes of states with many-fermion entanglement: the fractionalized Fermi liquid (FL*), and quantum liquids obtained by generalizing the states of the Sachdev-Ye-Kitaev (SYK) model \cite{SY92,kitaev_talk}.